 Class B fires – Are made up of either combustible or highly flammable liquids which include gasoline, oil and other related materials.
 A fire extinguisher which works by depleting the oxygen supply usually works best to extinguish these types of fire.

-Class F fires - These are fires which involve grease, cooking oils and animal fats.
+Class F fires – These are fires that involve grease, cooking oils, and animal fats.
 You can extinguish these types of fire by using wet chemical fire extinguishers.

 Step 1: Check if the extinguisher is fully charged.
 Also, ensure that the safety pin is not bent and the nozzle is not damaged.
 After this, remove the seal.

 Step 2: Apply the PASS protocol (Pull, Aim, Squeeze and Sweep).
 First, pull the pin located at the top of the extinguisher and unlock the nozzle.

 Step 3: Aim your nozzle at the center of the flame, but stand at a safe distance!

 Step 4: Squeeze the handle.
 This move will force out the agent.
 Starting at the fire’s central location.